-Each pattern to some extent resembles the shape of the letter M or W. 5-point patterns begin formation at the point X, followed by a pulse wave XA, after which the price makes a correction, forming the leg AB.
+Each pattern to some extent resembles the shape of the letter M or W. 5-point patterns begin formation at point X, followed by a pulse wave XA, after which the price corrects, forming the leg AB.
 Then the foot BC follows in a direction parallel to the initial impulse.
-The pattern ends with a the correctional leg CD.
+The pattern ends with the correctional leg CD.

 The head and shoulders are one of the first harmonic patterns.
 With a harmonious approach, a symmetrical figure with a head at the level 1.618 from the left shoulder and a right shoulder at the level of 0.618 from the head should be obtained.
 This precise structure makes it easy to determine the moment of completion of the figure and the point of entry into the market.

 The main tool for identifying harmonic patterns is the Fibonacci grid.
-In order to do this, you can use almost any modern platform.
+To do this, you can use almost any modern platform.
 We will be guided by Metatrader.

 • 0.382 = 1 — 0.618